 These FAQs relate directly to the online system we use to manage certificates.
-If you are not an existing user you should view our main DBI Page for further information by clicking here.
+If you are not an existing user you should view our main DBI Page for further information.

 How can my insurance broker assist me with this product?